-Banks or other financial institutions will request that a loan be co-signed if the borrower has insufficient income to qualify for the loan or has a limited or poor credit history.
-A co-signor is legally responsible for repayment of the loan where the primary borrower defaults on the loan payments and is unable to repay the loan.
-Furthermore, the co-signor’s credit rating will be negatively impacted where the primary borrower is late in making the monthly loan payments.
+Banks or other financial institutions will request a loan be co-signed if the primary borrower has insufficient income to qualify for the loan, or has a limited credit history or poor credit rating.
+When you co-sign a loan, you’re promising to pay off the loan if the primary borrower isn’t able to.
+You also run the risk of a lower credit rating if the primary borrower is late in making the monthly loan payments.

 As a general rule, an individual should never co-sign a loan unless they are prepared and financially capable of repaying the loan in full.

-If you have become responsible for the repayment of a loan you co-signed and are unable to maintain your existing debt obligations plus repay the loan, you should contact a Faber Trustee to review your options and discuss a consumer proposal or personal bankruptcy debt restructuring plan.
+If you have become responsible for the repayment of a loan you co-signed and are unable to maintain your own debt obligations plus repay the co-signed loan, contact us today.
+We’ll review your options and discuss the right debt restructuring plan for you.

 I wish to thank you for your understanding through my ordeal.
 For the compassion and thoughtfulness of what I was going through.Sonia B.